Teen Ministry: Rethinking Our Paradigm

 Family is about empowering our kids to be successful Christians in a world that doesn’t know Christ.
 To do that, we have to help them be able to face the world by depending on Christ, not us.
 We have to let them be able to share Jesus unashamed, because we will one day be gone.
 The only relationship that will last them forever is the relationship they have with Christ.
 Teens see that, and they want that relationship when it is modeled for them by their parents or other adults.
 Unfortunately, counterfeit models can lead to involvement in drugs, sex and gangs, and thus lead away from Christ.

-In the United States, even after decades of preaching about parenting, we have had a 90 percent dropout rate in our church by teens and young adults.
-We have had every kind of family problem, and we have also had very successful families.
-The key is that our families, to one extent or another, no matter how perfect we try to be, will fall far short of perfection.
+In the United States, even after decades of preaching about parenting, we have had a high dropout rate in our church by teens and young adults.
+We had every kind of family problem, and we also had very successful families.
+Our families, no matter how perfect we try to be, will fall far short of perfection.
 We will let our kids down.
 We will say and do things that hurt.
 But if we point them to Jesus Christ, he will never do that.
-And he will give them peace.
+He will give them peace.
 That is what we were trying to get across in the article.